djsoftware1/.github/profile/README.md

 ## Other:

-* [CUDA samples](https://github.com/djsoftware1/dj-cuda-samples) scaling to millions of particles, and including LJ molecular sim sample (BSL)
+* [CUDA samples](https://github.com/djsoftware1/dj-cuda-samples) scaling to millions of particles on a laptop GPU, and including LJ molecular sim sample (BSL)

 -----